SmartEVSE/SmartEVSE-3/README.md

 * Disabled WebSockets
 * Reduced max backlight brightness
 * Home battery integration
+* Endpoint to send L1/2/3 data, this removed the need for a SensorBox
+  * Note: Set MainsMeter to the new 'API' option in the config menu when sending L1/2/3
 * Callable API endpoints for easy integration (e.g. Home Assistant) - (See [API Overview](#API-Overview))
   * Change charging mode
   * Override charge current